Citations for speeding over 100 mph jumps 87% compared to last year, CHP says

 CHP issued 2,493 citations statewide for speeding more than 100 mph, compared to 1,335 last year.

-"It is alarming to see the number of citations officers are writing for excessive speeds on California roadways," said CHP Commissioner Warren Stanley in the statement.
+"It is alarming to see the number of citations officers are writing for excessive speeds on California roadways," said CHP Commissioner Warren Stanley in the news release.

-The spike coincides with a Caltrans estimate of a 35% decline in traffic volume on state roads compared to 2019.
+The spike coincides with a 35% decline in traffic volume on state roads compared to 2019, according to Caltrans.

-Citations for speeding over 100 mph jumps 87% compared to last year, CHP says